jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 ```
  She enjoys running, swimming, and rock climbing.
 (Series of words.
 Notice that a
-comma precedes and ; this comma is called the serial comma.)
+comma precedes and; this comma is called the serial comma.)
 ```
 ```
  She enjoys running on the track, swimming in the pool, and rock climbing at the